vaadin-component-factory/vcf-lookup-field/README.md

 ```

 ## Important information about versioning
-**Component versions 23.x was deprecated in order to follow Semanting Versioning practices.
+**Component version 23.x was deprecated in order to follow Semanting Versioning practices.
 Please use latest version 3.x for Vaadin 23.**

 ## Compatibility